 R. Paul Wiegand holds a research faculty position at the Institute for Simulation & Training at UCF.
 Dr. Wiegand’s research interests involve the application of coadaptive methods to general machine learning applications, as well as multiagent learning.
 For RICHES MI, he is interested in leveraging ideas from machine learning to make interest discovery mechanisms, such as the “Connections” feature, more intelligent and adaptive for users of the repository.

-An alumna of UCF, Laura has earned a B.A. in History and a M.A. in History within the Public History Track.
-For her master’s thesis, she designed a digital history project on slave music and its influence on American popular music.
-Laura also has experience creating and editing metadata for RICHES as a Graduate Research Assistant (GRA); Hannibal Square Heritage Center and the Winter Park Historical Association as a Graduate Intern; Ripley’s Entertainment, Inc. as a Digital Content Management Intern; and History IT as a Metadata Technician.
-She joined the RICHES MI team in January of 2013.
+An alumna of UCF, Geoffrey has earned a B.A. in History and a M.A. in History with a background in Public History.
+He also has experience creating and editing metadata for RICHES as a Graduate Research Assistant; Orange County Regional History Center as a Graduate Collections Management Intern; Winter Park Health Foundation’s Service Learning Project as a Graduate Research Assistant; and as a producer and contributor on a series of podcasts for the UCF History Department.
+He joined the RICHES MI team in its infancy in January of 2011.

 Tiffany Rivera, Assistant Director of Educational and Training Programs